vardhanyuvraj/vardhanyuvraj/README.md

-- 👋 Hi, I’m @vardhanyuvraj
+- 👋 Hi, I’m Yuvraj Vardhan
+SDET-II | 3.1+ years Exp. | India

+I am a Clean Code and Automation Evangelist who loves to create industry standard frameworks for Web, and API automation and contribute here in my Github.

+Skills: Java, C#, Selenium, TestNG, Cucumber, RESTAssured, Jenkins, GIT, Postman

-- 👀 I’m interested in ...
+- 👀 I’m interested in Playwright, Python
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently working on content creation
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Selenium framework building
-- 📫 How to reach me ...
+- 📫 How to reach me - vardhan.yuvraj.singh@gmail.com

 <!---
 vardhanyuvraj/vardhanyuvraj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.